 B. Focal data bases

-The collection process will primarily utilize the robust literature search capabilities provided by Google Scholar.
-In addition, resources specific to community psychology, such as "The Community Toolbox" (TCB), will be surveyed as potential sources of information for this review.
+The collection process will primarily utilize the robust literature search capabilities provided by PsychInfo, Google Scholar, and Web of Science/Web of Knowledge.
+In addition, resources specific to community psychology, including The American Journal of Community Psychology, "Theory into Action Bulletin", and The Community Toolbox (TCB), will be surveyed as potential sources of information for this review.
+In the case that these databases and resources do not collectively yield a substantial sample of literature appropriate under the parameters of this review, additional databases from related research fields will be used in finding additional research for inclusion in the review.
+Potential additional databases include the Gender Studies Database (Social Psychology and Sociology), PubMed (Public Health and Clinical Psychology), and Social Services Abstracts (Social Work).

 C. Key search terms.

 Key search terms will focus on both the focal research content area for this paper (i.e., female same-sex intimate partner violence) and terms related to community-psychological methods or theories.
-Sample boolean search queries are provided below to demonstrate this aspect of the proposed search methodology.
+Sample Boolean search queries are provided below to demonstrate this aspect of the proposed search methodology.

+("intimate partner violence" OR "domestic violence") OR (Aggression OR violence)

+("intimate partner violence" OR "domestic violence") AND (intervention OR evaluation)

+("intimate partner violence" OR "domestic violence") AND (prevention)

 ("intimate partner violence" OR "domestic violence") OR (Aggression OR violence) AND (lesbian OR bisexual OR "sexual minority") AND women

-female AND "same-sex" AND ("intimate partner violence" OR "domestic violence") AND (intervention OR evaluation)
+female AND ("same-sex" OR "same-gender") AND ("intimate partner violence" OR "domestic violence") AND (intervention OR evaluation)

-female AND "same-sex" AND ("intimate partner violence" OR "domestic violence") AND (ecological OR multilevel)
+female AND ("same-sex" OR "same-gender") AND ("intimate partner violence" OR "domestic violence") AND (ecological OR multilevel)

 D. Inclusion/exclusion criteria